EamonConway/ObjectBasedFVM/README.md

 The plan is to form a library of objects for use in the Finite Volume method.
 The mesh elements will be used to create element objects.
-These objects will be capable of returning information required, given a specific interpolant.
+These objects will be capable of returning information required, given a specific interpolant (bilinear,linear) This will allow for a construction of the flux which can then be used in your own personal timestepping.

 Eg// Bilinear FVM
 element object